 Malware Bazaar Platform

-During this module, we will develop our knowledge in Malware Analysis (static and dynamic) and the types of analysis that can be performed when we are trying to discover more evidence about a cyber threat, we will do a lot of tests with real malware understanding different characteristics among them and how they work.
+During this module, you will develop our knowledge on malware analysis (Static and Dynamic), and the types of analysis that can be performed when we are trying to discover more evidence about a cyber threat.
+We will also do a lot of tests with real malware samples, understanding different characteristics among them, and the way they work.

 Module 2 covered topics: